Children’s Weight Management Center

 At the University of Chicago Medicine Comer Children’s Hospital Children’s Weight Management Center, our experienced clinicians will provide the support and expertise your family needs to help your child or teenager obtain a healthy weight.
 We will also diagnose and treat any related health conditions, allowing you to obtain all the care your child needs in one place from a team of highly experienced pediatric specialists.

-A Team Approach to Life-Changing Weight Management for Children and Teens
+Our Life-Changing Weight Loss and Weight Management Program for Kids and Teens

 Our goal at the Children’s Weight Management Center is to help children grow into healthy adults who know how to manage their weight and prevent or control chronic diseases.
 For decades, our team has treated thousands of children with liver disease and other health problems linked to excess weight.
 We saw first-hand how hard it can be for families and children to make the healthy lifestyle changes needed to manage weight.